 Foreign Ministers of the UfM countries meet since 2015 in an annual Regional Forum, under the co-chairmanship of the EU High Representative / Vice President and the Minister of Foreign Affairs of the Hashemite Kingdom of Jordan.
-At the Sixth Regional Forum on 29 November 2021 in Barcelona, Foreign Ministers took stock of what has been achieved so far, and reaffirmed their common commitment to enhance dialogue and cooperation, in particular on the five priority areas of UfM action: Environmental and climate action, Sustainable and inclusive economic and human development, Social inclusiveness and equality, Digital transformation and Civil protection.
+At the Seventh Regional Forum on 24 November 2022 in Barcelona, Foreign Ministers focussed the discussion on the need to close the gaps of imbalance between the North and the South, for the benefit of our next generation.

 UfM Regional Policy Platforms exchange on ministerial mandates and coordinate their implementation by identifying best practices and promoting concrete projects for cooperation.
 They involve a large network of more than 30 000 stakeholders (international organisations, civil society representatives, international financial institutions, development agencies, private sector entities and universities, etc).